BLOG

 Should you choose to bail your child out of jail, a Pennsylvania bail bond company will pay the bail, ensuring that your son or daughter is released as quickly as possible.

-If the defendant chooses to offer a large property item as collateral, the court or bail bond agent will have place the deed in their trust until the case is resolved.
-The collateral is then returned whether the defendant is found innocent, given a sentence, the charges are dropped, or if bail is exonerated.
-However, if the accused should fail to appear in court, the property will be seized by the court or the bail bond company as it will be considered to be forfeited.
+If the defendant chooses to offer a large property item as collateral, the court or bail bond agent will have to place the deed in their trust until the case is resolved.
+The collateral is then returned, whether the defendant is found innocent, given a sentence, the charges are dropped, or if bail is exonerated.
+However, if the accused fails to appear in court, the property will be seized by the court or the bail bond company, as it will be considered forfeited.

 Generally, collateral on bail bonds is generally at the discretion of the bail bondsman.
 The higher the bail, the more likely collateral will be required.
 If you find yourself seeking help from a Harrisburg bail bondsman, be sure to clarify these details before signing any paperwork.
 Ask the bail bond company if they require collateral, and if so, what types of collateral will need to be posted in order to secure the bond.